Beaugency: History

 On 8, 9 and 10 December 1870 the Prussian army, commanded by the grand-duke of Mecklenburg, defeated the French army of the Loire, under General Chanzy, in the second battle of Beaugency (or Villorceau-Josnes).
 It was fought on the right bank of the Loire to the northwest of Beaugency.

 In 1940 and again in 1944, the city was bombed by Nazi Germany.
-On 16 September 1944, German Major General Botho Henning Elster and his 18 850 men and 754 officers surrendered at the Loire bridge of Beaugency to the U.S. Army after being harassed and surrounded by the French Résistance.
+On 16 September 1944, German Major General Botho Henning Elster surrendered his 18 850 men and 754 officers at the Loire bridge of Beaugency to the U.S. Army after being harassed and surrounded by the French Résistance.

 Population

 Economy

 Until 1846 Beaugency was an important commercial center due to trade along the Loire.
 After trade moved from the river to rail traffic, the city's role changed.
 Beaugency became a market center for the surrounding agricultural district.
 Today Beaugency's economy depends largely on tourism.